 The whole strip can be treated as a roast, or it can be sliced into smaller roasts or into steaks.
-The strip is shaped like a long tapering cylinder, about 18 inches long (45 cm), with one end of the strip larger than the other.
-The diameter of the strip varies from 6 inches (15 cm) down to about 2 1/2 inches (6 cm.)
-The larger end is called the “bull nose”; the narrower end is where Filet Mignons are cut from.
+The strip is shaped like a long tapering cylinder, about 45 cm long (18 inches), with one end of the strip larger than the other.
+The diameter of the strip varies from 15 cm down to about 6 cm (6 inches to 2 1/2 inches).
+The larger end is called the “bull nose”; the narrower end is where filet mignons are cut from.

 Nevertheless, it remains a very expensive cut of meat.